Obtaining A Mortgage After Bankruptcy

 Look at the various lending programs within your bank to see which will be most attractive to your situation.
 It doesn’t hurt to ask and to begin preparation as soon as you know you want to buy a home.
 With planning, proper documentation and persistence, you can bounce back from bankruptcy and buy your new home.

-Learn more about the differences between chapter 7 vs chapter 13 and how to avoid bankruptcy as well as what is fair market value.
+Learn more about the differences between chapter 7 vs chapter 13 and how to avoid bankruptcy.